 - Race: Both Caucasian and Asian women are more at risk.

 - Body Type: Small-boned women weighing less than 125 pounds are more at risk.

 - Lifestyle: People that are calcium or vitamin D deficient, don’t get enough exercise, abuse alcohol, and smoke cigarettes are more at risk.

 As you can see, osteoporosis is a common condition that affects a wide range of people.
 But don’t fret just yet; although it is very common, it is also largely treatable and preventable.
-If you think you or a loved one may be suffering from osteoporosis, please contact your general physician.
+If you think you or a loved one may be suffering from osteoporosis, please contact your physician.